fullcontact/fullcontact-node-sdk/README.md

 [![npm version](https://badge.fury.io/js/fullcontact-node-sdk.svg)](https://badge.fury.io/js/fullcontact-node-sdk)
 [![Node version](https://img.shields.io/node/v/fullcontact-node-sdk.svg?style=flat)](http://nodejs.org/download/)

 *IMPORTANT: This SDK should be used server-side only.
-Using it in a browser would API Key.*
+Using it in a browser would expose your API Key.*

 ### Installation